andreistefanciprian/demo-tf-code/readme.md

 # Description

-This terraform code build a network and a firewall rule in GCP cloud.
+This terraform code builds a network and a firewall rule in GCP cloud.